PasiSa/pasque/README.md

 [RFC 9298]: https://datatracker.ietf.org/doc/html/rfc9298

+### Terminal (PtyEndpoint)

+An experimental pseudoterminal endpoint that enables an interactive terminal session between client and server.
+It serves as a proof of concept exploring potential uses of HTTP/3 and QUIC.
+See **[terminal.md](doc/terminal.md)** for more details.

 ## Generating JWT tokens

 You can use the `gentoken` binary to generate JWT tokens for testing endpoint